 5. Indoor premises used for public amusement — theatres, cinemas, dance halls, skating rinks, gymnasiums or otherwise for games or for the recreation or entertainment requirements of the public; public swimming pools.

-6. Premises used principally to provide entertainment or amusement by the use of mechanical amusement structures within the meaning of the Occupational Safety and Health Regulations 1996.
+6. Premises used principally to provide entertainment or amusement by the use of mechanical amusement structures.

 7. Taverns, hotels, club premises and reception lodges which do not provide accommodation for the public.